-As with many of the courses in the area, if you stray offline, there is a little rough to collect your ball, the landscape quickly transforms into the unforgiving shrubland of the Andalucian hills.
-Such is it’s prestigious location guests will notice to point in the round when the course backs onto Real Valderrama.
+Similar to many other courses in San Roque and Sotogrande, if you stray offline, there is little rough to collect your ball as the landscape quickly transforms into the unforgiving shrubland of the Andalucian hills.

 San Roque was first introduced to the international golf scene as the team’s accommodation during the 1997 Ryder Cup, which took place at nearby Valderrama.
 A collection of Hacienda style villa’s combine to create a village feel to the resort.